Your July Gardening Guide

 - Winter flowering Aloes will add instant colour and attract nectar feeding birds.
 Aloes can be prone to white scale that, if not controlled, will spread rapidly.
 Check regularly and treat with an appropriate product.

 - Weeds will show off clearly now against the dormant deciduous lawn.
 Use the opportunity to manually remove as much as possible.

 - Continue feeding our feathered friends as food is in short supply during the winter months.
 Keep bird baths topped up and clean.
 We have several great blogs about feeding the birds- click |HERE| to read our latest!

 - This is the perfect time to work on water saving and harvesting strategies and implement them in time for hot, dry days at the start of spring and the rainy season that follows.

-- July is the perfect time to do all those little things you don’t get to during the warmer months: repair and sharpen tools, install or fix water features, paving and retaining walls or create that special corner in the garden you’ve been meaning to.
+- July is the perfect time to do all those little things you don’t get to during the winter months: repair and sharpen tools, install or fix water features, paving and retaining walls or create that special corner in the garden you’ve been meaning to.

 In the Vegetable and Fruit Garden

 - Plan and prepare beds for spring vegetables.
 Enrich the soil quality by spreading a thick layer of good quality compost throughout the vegetable patch.
 If space allows, add to the nitrogen content by planting a green manure, like lucerne or clover now and digging it into the soil when it starts to flower.

 - Plant another batch of cabbage, Asian greens, Swiss Chard, carrots, radish and lettuce and do a last sowing of peas (click |HERE| to learn more about growing peas).